 2. LITERATURE REVIEW

-The increased efficiency of digital computers has triggered a strong research effort in the refinement of mathematical models.
-While offering almost unlimited flexibility in the simulation of various alternatives, these models have the additional appeal of smaller development and operating costs.
+The increased efficiency of digital computers has triggered a continued research effort in the refinement of mathematical models.
+While offering almost unlimited flexibility in the simulation of alternatives, these models have the additional appeal of smaller development and operating costs.
 Certain specialized problems still remain within the realm of physical modeling, but the use of mathematical models continues to grow.

 Mathematical models of open channel flow exist at various levels of sophistication.
-The detailed description of flow phenomena is best accomplished in a three-dimensional spatial framework; however, the complexity of a formulation in three dimensions often requires tremendous amounts of computational effort.
-Where valid, the simplification to a two-dimensional representation can offer a considerable reduction in complexity and expense.
+The detailed description of flow phenomena is best accomplished in a three-dimensional spatial framework; however, the complexity of a formulation in three dimensions often requires large amounts of computational effort.
+Where valid, the simplification to a two-dimensional representation may offer a considerable reduction in complexity and expense.
 This involves an integration of the three-dimensional equations of fluid dynamics over the flow depth.
 The two-dimensional depth-integrated system of equations is not without its pitfalls: there is a closure problem associated with the effective shear stresses which act tangentially on vertical sides of a fluid element.
 No rigorous relation between these stresses and the depth-averaged variables is currently available.

 Hansen (6) is credited for being the first to outline the depth-averaged two-dimensional formulation.
-Later, several other researchers, most notably Leendertse (10, 11), followed Hansen in applying Iwo-dimensional modeling concepts to the study of estuarine and coastal hydrodynamics.
-In a detailed analysis of free-surface flow, Leendertse developed a computational model for long period wave propagation in well-mixed estuaries and coastal seas (10).
+Later, several other researchers, notably Leendertse (10, 11), followed Hansen in applying Iwo-dimensional modeling concepts to the study of estuarine and coastal hydrodynamics.
+In a detailed analysis of free-surface flow, Leendertse developed a computational model for long-period wave propagation in well-mixed estuaries and coastal seas (10).
 Particular emphasis was given in Leendertse's work to the numerical properties of the two-dimensional model in the form of a linear stability and convergence analysis following the von Neumann approach.